-The Alabama Cup Races have been in existence since 1992 and were developed to acknowledge the best racers of the three.
+The Alabama Cup Races have been in existence since 1992.
 The Mulberry Fork Canoe & Kayak Races started in 1981 and is the longest running slalom race in the US.
 In 1991 the Locust Fork Invitational began and a year later the Locust Fork White Water Classic was added.

 The races are managed and promoted by the Alabama Cup Racing Association (ACRA).
 Each race is managed by a committee of individuals drawn from state paddling organizations, conservation groups, your average everyday paddlers, and others in the community willing to volunteer for these exciting events.
 ACRA and all other groups involved are non-profit organizations.

 - Friends of the Locust Fork River